-Delhi has a lot more to offer and one historical tourist attraction in its long list of places is a 6 km long fort.
-This fort is known as Tughlaqabad Fort and is located in South Delhi.
 The fort is now a quiet and lonely symbol of the Tughlaq dynasty.
-Tughlaqabad fort has walls which are up to 15 meters high and architecture inspired by the Indo-Islamic culture.
+Tughlaqabad fort’s architecture is inspired by the Indo-Islamic culture.
 All this makes this fort a unique construction of its time.

 Historians claim that the fort was built in the 14th century.
 During this time, Ghyasuddin Tughlaq came to power after conducting a successful political coup against the Khilji rule and then established a township in the name of his kingdom Tughlaqabad.
 Construction of a magnificent fort and a town in the name of the kingdom was a dream of Ghyasuddin and immediately after gaining control over the throne, he started the work.
 The construction of the fort took 4 years to complete.
 The fort was built for defence purposes and not as an architectural specimen.

 The primary motive was to build a safe place from the Mongol invaders and attacks.
 There are many folklores behind the abandonment of the fort and the two majorly believed stories belong to Sufi saints.
 As per the first one, renowned Sufi Saint Nizamuddin Aulia cursed Ghyasuddin’s fort by saying “Ya rahey ujjar, ya basey Gujjar” which means either the fort should stay barren or gets visited by nomads who don’t stay at a place for long.
 Another story claims that a Sufi Saint predicted: “hanuz Dili dur aste” for the then ruler of the fort which meant that ‘Delhi is very far’ and later the news of the murder of the ruler on his way back to Delhi from Bengal came.